Healthdirect Free Australian health advice you can count on.

 • Many people have candida present in their mouth without experiencing any problems.

-• See your doctor if you have severe symptoms of oral thrush or your symptoms return after treatment.
+• See your doctor if you have severe symptoms of oral thrush or symptoms return after treatment.

 What is oral thrush?